All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Nutritional and Metabolic Side Effects

 • Excessive caloric restriction: Some patients on 15mg consume fewer than 700 to 800 calories daily without intending to.
 This level of restriction causes fatigue, brain fog, irritability, and can trigger metabolic slowdown.
-A conscious effort to eat at least 1,000 to 1,200 calories is essential.
+A conscious effort to eat at least 1,000 to 1,200 calories is important.

 • Protein deficiency: Without deliberate protein prioritization, lean mass losses accelerate.
 Aim for 60 to 100 grams of protein daily.
 Protein shakes or high-protein snacks between meals can bridge the gap when whole-food appetite is minimal.